Tokyo Olympics officially postponed until 2021

 “President Bach said he will agree ‘100%,’ and we agreed to hold the Tokyo Olympics and Paralympics in the summer of 2021 at the latest,” Abe said, saying holding the games next year would be “proof of a victory by human beings against the coronavirus infections.”

+After the announcement to postpone the game, shewrote on Twitter that the decision was the “message athletes deserved to hear.”

+“To all the athletes: take a breath, regroup, take care of yourself and your families.
+Your time will come,” she wrote.

 The decision came only a few hours after local organizers said the torch relay would start as planned on Thursday.
+It was expected to start in northeastern Fukushima prefecture, but with no torch, no torchbearers and no public.
 Those plans also changed.

 “For the time being, the flame will be stored and displayed in Fukushima,” organizing committee president Yoshiro Mori said.